 The school is compliant with the Equality Act 2010 and Accessibility legislation.
-It is fully accessible for wheelchair users as the school is only on a ground floor level and has disabled toilet facility.
-St David's Primary School work hard to develop their accessibility and the schools' accessibility plan detailing how this is being developed can be accessed from the school website.
+It is fully accessible for wheelchair users.
+Holywell C of E Primary School work hard to develop their accessibility and the schools' accessibility plan detailing how this is being developed can be accessed from the school website.